 - Far fewer hardship protections than federal loans offer

 - Quicker trigger to delinquency and default if you fall behind on payments

 - Not necessarily discharged upon the borrower’s disability or death

 Private student loans can benefit borrowers with strong credit histories or with cosigners who are especially creditworthy.
 If you fall into this category, you might net a lower interest rate from a bank than you could from the federal government.
 You might also prefer private student loans for their exclusive options, such as variable rates.

 On the other hand, private loans are riskier propositions for borrowers, regardless of their credit strength.
-For instance, you might see your initially low variable rate rise with market conditions, then find that private loans provide a fraction of the repayment protections included with federal loans.
+For instance, you might see your initial low variable rate rise with market conditions, then find that private loans provide a fraction of the repayment protections included with federal loans.
 Income-driven repayment, for example, is seldom available from private lenders.

-- In-school repayment options, including full deferment
+- In-school repayment options

 - Cosigner release policy